swup/progress-plugin/readme.md

 How long to wait before showing the progress bar, in milliseconds.

 Set to `0` to always display the progress bar, even on fast requests.

+### hideImmediately

+Whether the progress bar is hidden instantly after a page visit.

+Set to `false` to always complete the transition to `width: 100%` before hiding it.